 Wealth Planners (which is what we are), on the flip side, provide services to mostly high-net-worth individuals (over $500,000 net-worth) and ultra-high-net-worth individuals (over $3.5M net-worth).
 Our services include tax planning, capital gains planning, estate planning, asset protection and risk management.

 For those looking to become wealthy, neither the financial planner nor the wealth manager will be of any help.
 And you need someone who has done it themselves as opposed to another employee who works as a glorified salesperson.
 As outlined here, commissions tied to securities trading and insurance sales, financial planners are less concerned about helping you get ahead and more concerned about helping themselves get ahead by charging fees on trades and earning commissions and residuals on life insurance policies.
-I don’t know anyone who got wealthy using a traditional financial planner or wealth manager since they’re more about maintaining wealth and less about growing it as we have done ever since graduating engineering school in 2007 and quitting my job in 2019.
+I don’t know anyone who got wealthy using a traditional financial planner or wealth manager since they’re more about maintaining wealth and less about growing it as I have done ever since graduating engineering school in 2007 and quitting my job in 2019.

 After growing my knowledge base from 2009 to 2013 buying rental properties and getting my portfolio to 11 cash-flowing turnkey rentals.
 I started to put my money into my own education and spend over $50,000 in my own personal development via masterminds, conferences, and personal coaching to study and engineer this process of wealth building.
 I discover that there is a distinct difference between the actions of the wealthy vs. the middle class.